miguelhughes/tic-tac-toe/README.md

 ------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To see it running, you can navigate to navigate to [http://miguelhughes.github.io/tic-tac-toe](http://miguelhughes.github.io/tic-tac-toe).

-In the project directory, you can run:
+Alternatively You can clone this repo, and in the project directory, you can run:

+### `npm install`

+That will download all the dependencies. afterwards, you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
+To run the app in the development mode.<br />

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.